 Examines reciprocal roles of culture, environment, and disease in human health.
 Covers nutrition, stress, and traditional non-Western treatments.
 Explores cultures' use of their own global medicine to sustain health and welfare.

-Examines the importance of agriculture and village life in an increasingly globalized world.
+Provides an overview of the anthropological study of international development.
+Analyzes development practices and anthropological critiques of these practices.
+Explores the way anthropological approaches can increase the likelihood of development project success.
 Explores peasant studies and the many concerns of rural development.
 Discusses poverty and how it relates to economic, social, and political development.
-Studies ways to ameliorate poverty and the role of governmental and non-governmental organizations in the process.
+Appraises ways to ameliorate poverty and the role of governmental and non-governmental organizations in the process.

 Investigates the prehistoric and ethnographic peoples of the Great Basin of North America through the study of their archaeological remains.
 Examines how the analysis of ancient technology, subsistence, skeletal material, rock art, settlement patterning, the environment, and archaeological theory shapes our understanding of cultures in the region.
 May include a field trip to an archaeological site.

-Explores the peoples and cultures of Mexico.
-Involves discussion regarding borders and immigration, indigenous cultures, rural/peasant societies, urban societies, and historical/political issues specific to Mexico.
+Explores the people and cultures of Mexico.
+Discusses borders and immigration, indigenous cultures, rural/peasant societies, urban societies, and historical/political issues specific to Mexico.
 Emphasizes awareness of cultural relativity and global connectivity among the diverse peoples of Mexico.

 Offers an updated synthesis of the development, key achievements, material, organizational and ideological features of pre-Hispanic cultures of the Andean region of western South America.
 Spans around 12,000 years of pre-Hispanic cultural developments, from the earliest hunters-gatherers to the Spanish conquest of the Inca Empire.
 Focuses on the modern nation of Peru with an emphasis on the Paijan, Cupisnique, Chavín, Paracas, Nasca, Gallinazo Moche, Recuay, Tiwanaku, Wari, Cajamarca, Sicán, Chimú, and Inka.

 Examines key aspects of contemporary American culture.
-Studies timely topics involving current debates and controversies.
-Includes any or all of the following: American values and popular culture, ethnicity, gender, childhood, food, reproduction, technology, crime, and globalization.
-Highlights aspects of American culture not explored in other Behavioral Science curriculum.
+Discusses American values and popular culture, ethnicity, gender, childhood, food, reproduction, technology, crime, and globalization.
+Highlights aspects of American culture that may not be explored in other Behavioral Science curricula.

 Explores the many aspects of religion, including its history, diversity, and how it relates to social science studies.
-Examines terms such as myth, magic, religion, ritual and shamanism, among others, and how these terms are used to discuss religious and spiritual practices around the world.
+Examines terms such as myth, magic, religion, ritual and shamanism, among others.
+Covers how these terms are used to discuss religious and spiritual practices around the world.

 Poses the question of what religiosity was prior to the Spanish conquest in the countries that were part of the Inca Empire--Bolivia, Ecuador, and Peru.
 Asks how one can determine religiousity given the fierceness of the conquest and the extirpation of idolatries that followed it.
 Explores the nature of Catholicism that was recreated on these Andean bases.
 Discusses the contemporary religious issues of Andean societies, such as secularity, and how Andean categories differ foundationally in nature from those on which academic ideas of religion are constructed.

-Develops classical theoretical positions on representation, meaning, discourse, poetics, and performance of culture and their implications for scientific epistemology and methodology.
-Surveys recent work by anthropologists in a range of settings responding to questions raised by these concerns.
+Explores classical theoretical positions on representation, meaning, discourse, and poetics.
+Examines performance of culture and the implications of performance theory for scientific epistemology and methodology.
+Surveys recent work by anthropologists who grapple with these theoretical concerns in empirical research in a range of global settings.